Spider Farmer SF-1000

 (LED Grow Light)

 Modern LED grow lights are so efficient that you can use them to replace older, higher wattage LEDs from just a few years back.
-This quantum styled LED has outperformed my expensive LED which consumes TWICE the power.
-In this unpaid review I'll tell you about my latest grow light which I purchased at a reduced cost.
-And you'll see how impressive this system really is!
+The first generation of this quantum styled LED has outperformed my expensive LED which consumes TWICE the power.

 More polished than many competitors.
 No need to assemble.
 The SF-1000's aluminum board is thick and sturdy.
 But it gets hot to the touch, so be careful.
-The rubbery coating reduces risk from splashes.
+The hard protective coating reduces risk from splashes.
 The driver is solidly fixed in place, resulting a solid unit.

 • Spectrum: 3000K, 5000K, 660nm, 760nm

 • Coverage: 3 ft x 3 ft Vege / 2 ft x 2 ft Bloom